jpwogaman/template.io/README.md

 - `smp_number: string` the number of the sampler if using VEP
   - _TBD ADJUSTABLE IN SETTINGS_
 - `smp_out: string` the set of outputs in the sampler if using VEP, the number of available outputs can be adjusted in the settings
-- `base_delay: number` the positive or negative track delay in ms
+- <code style="color: LightSkyBlue">base_delay: number</code> the positive or negative track delay in ms
-- `avg_delay: number` not editable, average of all articulation delays (in ms) if they differ from the base delay
+- <code style="color: LightSkyBlue">avg_delay: number</code> not editable, average of all articulation delays (in ms) if they differ from the base delay
-- `arts: number` not editable and not part of actual schema, this is a count of all of the articulations in the Track Details
+- <code style="color: orangered">arts: number</code> not editable and not part of actual schema, this is a count of all of the articulations in the Track Details
-- `notes: string` editable in the Track Details
+- <code style="color: LightSkyBlue">notes: string</code> editable in the Track Details

 ![Template.io Main Information](./assets/Images/template-io-main-info.png)